awalsolution/pos-api/README.md

 9. After running the index seeder, all users generated will be logged to file.
 Check the file: `database/data/seeded_users.txt` and take note of the user credentials logged to the file.
 10. Get an email and password of a user and log in.
 11. Congratulations.
 You have successfully set up the InSync.
-12. After you log in, check the role of the logged-in user.
-Click the avatar on the top-right corner of the user interface.
-The role is displayed after the user's name.
-E.g. `Admin`, `Editor`, or `Staff`.
-13. If you need to switch to another user with a higher role:
-    1. Open the side drawer by clicking the menu icon on the top-left corner of the user interface.
-    2. Click `Settings`.
-On the Settings page, view Users.
-Take note of the email and role of the user you want to switch over to.
-    3. Log out.
-    4. Open the `database/data/seeded_users.txt` file to find the user's credentials.
-    5. Log in with the credentials.